Join us in reminding your community to prepare and take extra care on the roads over long weekends and holidays because #SafetyNeverTakesAHoliday.

 - Make sure everyone's buckled up properly.
 Seatbelts save lives.

-- Wearing your seatbelt under your arm is incorrectly wearing your seatbelt and won't be as effective in protecting you in a crash.
+- Wearing your seatbelt under your arm is incorrectly wearing your seatbelt.
+It won't be as effective in protecting you in a crash.

 |